Track mileage automatically

 As an employer, you are not bound by the motor vehicle cents per km rate.
 The one set by the ATO is advisory and you can choose to instead reimburse employees at a higher or lower than the ATO rate.

 Another common method in Australia is to pay out a car allowance.
-The allowance is often paid upfront, on a monthly basis.
-This method is used to replace the need for the business to provide company cars.
+The allowance is often paid upfront, on a monthly basis as a salary add-on.
+That also means it counts as taxable income, and is taxed according to the employees’ tax bracket.

-If an employee is reimbursed for using their personal vehicle for work, your business can claim a deduction for any car allowances or reimbursements you pay.
+If you reimburse employees for using their personal vehicle for work, your business can claim a deduction on any car allowance or reimbursements paid out.

-If an employee is using a company car and they are also able to use that car for personal purposes, you might be asked to show how the reimbursed expenses are connected to your business, and you may need to pay a fringe benefits tax (which is also tax-deductible).
+If an employee is using a company car and they are also able to use that car for personal use, you might be asked to show how the reimbursed expenses are connected to your business (see recordkeeping in the section below), and you may need to pay car Fringe Benefits Tax.

-• Details of the kilometres travelled for business and private use
+• Kilometres travelled for business and private use (you need to be able to calculate the percentage)

 • Any fuel, oil, repair, servicing, or insurance receipts